FAQs

 What kind of roofs will Z-STOP work on?

-It can be used on all wood, composition, concrete, metal or flat tile roof shingles.
-However, it is not suited for Spanish Tile roofing products because their shape does not allow rainwater to flow continuously from the ridge cap all the way down the roof.
+Z-STOP is compatible with a variety of roofing materials, including wood, composition, concrete, metal, and flat tile roof shingles.
+However, it is not suitable for Spanish Tile roofing products due to their shape, which does not allow continuous flow of rainwater from the ridge cap all the way down the roof.

 Back to top